 This was the ACBL policy that was in effect through 2016 or so.
-Subsequently the organization has eliminated the Stop Card entirely.
+Subsequently, the organization has eliminated the Stop Card entirely.
 In my view that was an unfortunate change.

 Stop card use

 The main advantage of this procedure is that there need never be a dispute as to whether a player waited long enough after a skip bid.
-If a player makes a call before the Stop card is removed his opponents will summon the director.
+If a player makes a call before the Stop card is removed, his opponents will summon the director.
 The TD need only observe that the Stop card is on the table and that the card for LHO’s subsequent call is also on the table.
 He will explain that UI is present and what that implies.

 Contrast this with the current procedure.
-If, as happens in the vast majority of cases, a player does not wait a full ten seconds, the opponents must decide on a case by case basis whether to summon the TD.
-Occasionally they do.
+If, as happens in the vast majority of cases, a player does not wait a full ten seconds, the opponents must decide on a case-by-case basis whether to summon the TD.
+Occasionally, they do.
 Then a “He said/she said” kind of argument usually ensues.
-The TD has no objective way of determining whether or not the pause was sufficient, and usually settles for “call me back if you think there’s been a problem.”
-As a practical matter any pause between five and fifteen seconds is usually judged to have been made in proper tempo -- Rich Colker has said as much in the NABC Casebooks.
+The TD has no objective way of determining whether or not the pause was sufficient and usually settles for “call me back if you think there’s been a problem.”
+As a practical matter, any pause between five and fifteen seconds is usually judged to have been made in proper tempo -- Rich Colker has said as much in the NABC Casebooks.
 This is a sad state of affairs.
 Such a difference can easily make UI available, and many partnerships must be subconsciously attuned to the difference.

 Another advantage of the proposed procedure is that many players find it difficult to simultaneously contemplate their call and estimate the passage of time.
-Under the WBF method the passage of time is estimated by a player who has nothing else to do – if he’s so inclined he can even use his watch.
+Under the WBF method, the passage of time is estimated by a player who has nothing else to do – if he’s so inclined, he can even use his watch..

 I have also heard the objection that this method gives control to the player who made the skip bid.
 I don’t understand this objection at all.
-The skip bidder is the one who ought to exercise control.
-If he leaves the card out too long someone can just call the TD – players will learn the correct procedure soon enough.
-In the WBF compliance is so easy and flaunting the regulation so obvious that one almost never needs to call the TD.
+The skip bidder is the one who ought to exercise control!
+If he leaves the card out too long, someone can just call the TD – players will learn the correct procedure soon enough.
+In the WBF, compliance is so easy and flaunting the regulation so obvious that one almost never needs to call the TD.

 Respectfully submitted,